MrMoose/CloudConnector/README.md

 of your instance (or `LocalInstance`) when outside of the cloud and a log stream with the current date.

-Note that Google Cloud Logging is not yet implemented, as there is no SDK support for it yet.
+Note that Google Cloud logging is not yet implemented, as there is no SDK support for it yet.
 Once this is available, it will be added.
 Until then, it's only AWS CloudWatch.